Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Climate adaptation would show federal goals, provincial infrastructure, municipal planning, private property, insurance markets, emergency management, and Indigenous rights meeting in the same floodplain.

-Government disagreement is only the surface bug.

-The bug is that the legal AST is not inspectable by ordinary people, and sometimes not even by the institutions executing it.
+The deeper failure is that ordinary people, and sometimes the institutions executing the law, cannot inspect the full dependency graph.

 That creates an exploit surface: